 Why so harsh?
 Because Pippi is the consummate rebel child.
 She refuses to live by the rules others set, from sleeping with her feet on the pillow, to playing up in school lessons, to putting rude people (even adults) in trees to give them a time-out.
 Pippi even lives without an adult around, with her monkey and horse (with a surprisingly negligent pirate farther who sends her treasure every now and again).
 She is super-strong, and very self-reliant.

-Lindgren started something in Swedish kid books.
-The list of characters who are just cheeky and like breaking rules is endless as other author follow in Lindgren’s footsteps.
-And the grown-ups in the books often encourage it.
+Astrid Lindgren started something in Swedish kid books.
+The list of characters by other classic authors who are cheeky and like breaking rules is endless.
+And the grown-ups in the books often encourage the cheekyness!

 That’s right, in a national favourite, the main problem of the children’s story is that the kid is suddenly not being cheeky, so there must be something wrong!
 The Swedish solution?
 Pappa works out that Alfons is worried about starting a new school so he reassures his son.
 This is so effective, that the next day Alfons starts playing up again.
 But his dad’s happy because he’s ‘back to his normal cheeky self’.
 I’m certain such a book would have been banned from my school (and my home growing up for that matter too).

 If the main character in a Swedish small kids’ book isn’t cheeky, they’re happy and fancy free.
 It’s a pretty staple part of growing up Scandinavian.
 You’re surrounded by role-models who break social conventions for a bit of fun.